Beurs van Berlage

 The building is constructed of red brick, with an iron and glass roof, and stone piers, lintels and corbels.
-Its entrance is under a 40 m high clock tower, while inside lie three large multi-storey halls formerly used as trading floors, with offices and communal facilities grouped around them.
+Its entrance is under a 40 m high clock tower, while inside lie three large multi-storey halls, with offices and communal facilities grouped around them.

 The aim of the architect was to modify the styles of the past by emphasizing sweeping planes and open plan interiors.
 It has stylistic similarities with some earlier buildings, for instance St Pancras station and the work of H. H. Richardson in America, or the Castell dels Tres Dragons, Barcelona, by Lluís Domènech i Montaner.
 True to its nineteenth-century roots, it maintains the use of ornament in a civic structure.

 On 2 February 2002 the civil ceremony of the wedding of King Willem-Alexander and Máxima Zorreguieta took place in the Beurs van Berlage.

 The Beurs van Berlage has a café located on the Beursplein side and the tower is also open to the public.